A Better Test of Choice Overload: Introduction

+Standard economic reasoning asserts that increasing the set of options cannot make the consumer worse off.
+Yet, starting with the pioneering study of \citet[][see also \citet{reibstein1975number}]{iyengar2000choice}, a growing body of work on \emph{choice overload} -- broadly speaking, the idea that people make worse choices in larger choice sets -- has called this assumption into question.
+If true, choice overload would have important normative and positive implications for economics.
+It is inconsistent with utility maximization and many classic behavioral models.
+It also calls into question policy recommendations based on giving consumers as large a range of options as possible from which to choose.

-Unfortunately, current research into choice overload is inconclusive.
-Some direct replications of previous experiments have failed \citep{scheibehenne2008effect, greifeneder2010less}.
-One recent meta-analysis concluded that the mean measured choice overload effect is zero \citep{scheibehenne2010can}.
-Another one \citep{chernev2015choice} concludes that whether or not choice overload exists may depend a lot on context.
+Unfortunately, current research on choice overload is inconclusive.
+Some direct replications of previous experiments failed \citep{scheibehenne2008effect, greifeneder2010less}.
+One recent meta-analysis concludes that the mean measured choice overload effect is zero \citep{scheibehenne2010can}, and one \citep{chernev2015choice} concludes that its relevance may heavily depend on context.
+At the very least, there remains debate as to whether choice overload is a widespread and robust phenomenon.

-The aim of this paper is to argue that existing studies are likely to underestimate the degree of choice overload of this type.\footnote{Despite the above discussion, from now on we will use `choice overload' to refer specifically to the phenomenon of choosing a default option more often in larger choice sets.} Almost universally, a data set is said to exhibit choice overload only if the default is \textit{more} likely to be chosen in a larger choice set than it is in some smaller choice set (see section \ref{Lit review}).
-Yet intuitively, under the hypothesis of utility maximization one would expect the default to be chosen \textit{much less} in larger choice sets, because the decision maker (DM) should be more likely to find something that they prefer to the default.
-This lack of power may potentially explain the inconsistent results from existing tests.
+In this paper, we argue that existing studies are likely to underestimate the extent of choice overload.
+A standard experimental paradigm for identifying overload is to compare the frequency of choosing a default option in small and large choice sets -- for example, sticking with the default of not buying a jam in \citeauthor{iyengar2000choice}'s (\citeyear[][IL henceforth]{iyengar2000choice}) classic study.\footnote{While other measures of overload are used, such as ex post satisfaction and regret, \citet{chernev2015choice} shows them to be highly correlated.} A data set is said to exhibit choice overload if and only if the default is \textit{more} likely to be chosen in a larger choice set than it is in the smaller choice set.
+Yet intuitively, under the hypothesis of utility maximization one would expect the default to be chosen \textit{much less} in larger choice sets as the number of potentially attractive options grows.
+This lack of power may explain inconclusive results from existing tests.